Comment from Rebus:

 for a new pad further downtown on Franklin Street.
 At a staff meeting,

-I revealed aspects of the stalking I had been enduring.
+I revealed aspects of the stalking I had been enduring for a year.
 I explained

 that for a while, I would not get a new home telephone.
 They were also